brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 Late work is considered any work submitted after the deadline that does not qualify for an extension.
 Unlike extensions, late work does not need a submitted or approved excuse.

 Under normal circumstances, late work is not to be accepted beyond 24 hours past the due date.
 Late work will be given a 25% deduction off the assignment grade.
 (100- deductions)*.75 Late work will incur a 5% per assignment GPS penalty.
 Missing work will incur a 10% per assignment GPS penalty.

+## Bug Bounties

+If you have any recommendations for refining the documentation that is part of this course or find any issues, logical, contextual, or even spelling, tell your Course Director for a potential bug bounty of Extra Credit as you have a critical eye!

+Additionally, if any term you see is unfamiliar, bring it to your Course Directors attention for proper clarification!

 ---